DawChihLiou/angularjs-exercise/README.md

 Since there's no database involved and we don't need to keep a record of users' behaviors, we can make it work by simply playing with ```$scope``` and ```controller``` hierarchy.
 A very important concept in AngularJS is that one instance of ```$scope``` is assigned to each controller so the scopes are isolated from other scopes in the application.
 However, all ```$scope``` are children of ```$rootScope```.
 It's handy to store "application level" data in root scope so the data can be accessed from any part of the application.

 Another cool concept is that controllers can be nested.
-Parent controllers and chrild controllers can communicate though ```$emit``` and ```$broadcast``` service that listens to events from child to parent controllers and from parent to child controllers.
+Parent controllers and chrild controllers can communicate though ```$emit``` and ```$broadcast``` service that listens to events for scopes from child to parent controllers and from parent to child controllers.
 Data saved in parent controller can be accessed from child controllers.
 So it offers you another way of updating items in shopping cart.

 It would very useful to have the subtotal of your items when reviewing shopping cart.
 You can write a custom directive to calculate the total prices.